caktus/guidebook/source/services/circle-ci.rst

 benefit over Travis CI is that it works for private non-Caktus repos.
 Once you have completed the initial project setup (i.e. the items in README.rst), do the following:

-1. If you don't have one already, `create a Circle CI account <https://circleci.com/>`_, being sure to link it to your Caktus github account.
+1. If you don't have one already, `create a Circle CI account. <https://circleci.com/>`_ Circle CI uses Github accounts for authentication, so when you sign up, be sure to sign up with your Caktus github account.

 #.
 Find your project on the `projects page <https://circleci.com/add-projects>`_.
 Any repos that you
    have admin access to, across organizations, should be visible there.
 You may need to refresh your